 Thanks to a little imagination, Rick Croasdale and Gillian Wigley have given their Victorian home in Nottingham a remarkable character all of its own thanks to a renovation and new roof terrace.

-The new exterior is one of the main highlights of the renovation, having been repaired and repainted, while the second storey of the rear extension has been turned into a brilliant conservatory bar.
+The new exterior is one of the main highlights of their renovation project, having been repaired and repainted, while the second storey of the rear extension has been turned into a brilliant conservatory bar.
 The loft was converted to house a new master suite with proper access out onto the roof terrace.